 Track Your Goals

-With a trading journal, you can also track your goals that you have set within your Trading Plan.
-This will enable you to stay focused on what you need to do in order to reach those goals and keep yourself accountable for taking the necessary steps required to reach them.
+With a trading journal, you can also track the goals that you have set within your Trading Plan.
+This will enable you to stay focused on what you need to do to reach those goals and keep yourself accountable for taking the necessary steps required to reach them.

 Improve Your Emotional and Mental Discipline